anthonyrota/awaken/docs/00-introduction.md

 You can essentially think of sources as being the both synchronous and asynchronous &quot;push&quot;-based equivalent to iterators, whereby values\/events are &quot;pushed&quot; to consumers whenever they are available.

-MicroStream fills the need for immutable, asynchronous push-based streams in JavaScript, and utilizes concepts from the [Observer pattern](https:\/\/en.wikipedia.org\/wiki\/Observer\_pattern), the [Iterator pattern](https:\/\/en.wikipedia.org\/wiki\/Iterator\_pattern) as well as patterns from [functional programming with collections](https:\/\/datacadamia.com\/code\/fp\/fp), allowing for a simple way to manage sequences of events.
+Microstream fills the need for immutable, asynchronous push-based streams in JavaScript, and utilizes concepts from the [Observer pattern](https:\/\/en.wikipedia.org\/wiki\/Observer\_pattern), the [Iterator pattern](https:\/\/en.wikipedia.org\/wiki\/Iterator\_pattern) as well as patterns from [functional programming with collections](https:\/\/datacadamia.com\/code\/fp\/fp), allowing for a simple way to manage sequences of events.

 > <details><summary>1. <a name="lodash-quote-footnote"></a><a href="#lodash-quote-footnote-link">^</a></summary><br>
 >
 > This quote is shamelessly stolen from the RxJS documentation.
-The original quote had RxJS instead of MicroStream...
+The original quote had RxJS instead of Microstream...
 Sorry!
 I couldn't resist.</details>

 ### Why use Reactive Programming?